Cougar at Glacier

 Do Things During Off Times or Odd Hours

-If you have no choice but to travel on weekends and holidays, try doing things in town during odd hours.
+If you have to travel on weekends and holidays, try doing things in town during odd hours.
+Many vacationers hate to wake up early.

-How Your Vacation Time and Activities could be Different in 2021
+Vacation Time and Activities

-Bring Extra Entertainment Options Along
+Bring Entertainment Options Along

 Be prepared for that by bringing all the digital or non-digital distractions you desire, including board games, yard games, game systems, cards, Kindles, iPads, whatever floats your boat.

-Exploring the Great Outdoors in 2021
+Exploring the Great Outdoors

 Smoky Mountain National Park Waterfall How to plan an RV road trip

-Be Prepared for Spending More Time Outdoors
+Spending Time Outdoors

-Hikes and long walks are free, a terrific way to explore a vacation destination, and a great way to keep your trip on a budget!
+Hikes and long walks are free, a terrific way to explore a vacation destination and a great way to keep your trip on a budget!

 Some other options that will vary in pricing, depending on what you already have at home, include cycling, fishing, kayaking, ATVing, canyoneering, rock climbing, and geocaching!